What is the Matching Principle of Accounting?

-- He received a contract of window washing on Dec 22nd to be performed on Dec 23rd, for which the client paid him $500 on Dec 22nd and would pay him remaining $2,000 on Dec 27th after the end of festivities.
+- He received a contract of window washing on Dec 22nd to be performed on Dec 23rd, for which the client paid him $500 on Dec 22nd and would pay him the remaining $2,000 on Dec 27th after the end of festivities.

-Now, we can prepare journal entries as on Dec 31st for the above example as per illustration below:
+Now, we can prepare journal entries as on Dec 31st for the above example as per the illustration below:

 - Hence it is seen from the illustration that the actual expense date for payment of wages is Jan 2nd, but a temporary entry is made in the books of accounts on the Dec 31st when it is supposed to be paid since it is close of that month in which the helpers worked for John’s company.
 If the complete entry is referred to, with regards to the wages to be paid, it is seen that amount under Wages Payable gets netted off on Jan 2nd after the actual transaction is made.

-- Similarly, the contract which is to be carried out on Jan 2nd is a future date event, however, the contract was received on Dec 23rd and cash was paid as well on this date.
+- Similarly, the contract which is to be carried out on Jan 2nd is a future date event.
+However, the contract was received on Dec 23rd, and cash was paid as well on this date.
 Hence it needs to be entered as on Dec 23rd.

 The significance of the Matching Principle of Accounting

-The matching principle in accounting is closely related with the accrual system of accounting, rather it requires the accrual system to be followed very stringently.
+The matching principle in accounting is closely related to the accrual accountingAccrual AccountingAccrual Accounting is an accounting method that instantly records revenues & expenditures after a transaction occurs, irrespective of when the payment is received or made. .
+Rather it requires the accrual system to be followed very stringently.
 The term “accrual” in accounting means anything which is accrued for a particular period until it gets paid on a future date.

-Hence, the matching principle in accounting very easily uses this principle to equate the total credits with total debits (or total expenses with the total income) as of a particular period.
-There are temporary account labels created like Wages Payable, Accounts Payable, Interest Payable, Accounts Receivable and Interest Receivable (not limited to these examples though, a lot many can be created based on the requirement of entries) which get net off as and when the actual transaction is made.
+Hence, this principle equates the total credits with total debits (or total expenses with the total income) as of a particular period.
+There are temporary account labels created like Wages Payable, Accounts Payable, Interest Payable, Accounts ReceivableAccounts ReceivableAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
+It appears as a current asset in the corporate balance sheet. and Interest Receivable, etc., which get net off as and when the actual transaction is made.

-So, the balance sheet which is generated after the actual transaction is made will not reflect these accounts, as the amount in these accounts gets net off with the supposed account, and these accounts hold no amount until and unless there is a fresh transaction to be completed on a future date.
-In the balance sheet, these accounts (if they have a valid amount entered) are listed under Current Assets or Current Liabilities based on the nature of the account.
+So, the balance sheet generated after the actual transaction made will not reflect these accounts, as the amount in these accounts gets net off with the supposed account, and these accounts hold no amount until and unless there is a fresh transaction to be completed on a future date.
+In the balance sheet, these accounts (if they have a valid amount entered) list under Current AssetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
+It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. or Current Liabilities based on the nature of the account.

-A very good example of the accrual system is the coupon payment on bonds (or for that matter, any investment which pays returns based on a particular frequency).
-The coupon to be paid by the issuer of the bond gets accumulated from the date of issue until paid.
-Hence in the issuer’s book of accounts, there will be some amount pertaining to the coupon to be paid to the investor every month.
-This is called the accrued interest for the investor (and has relative terms with respect to other regular return-paying investments).
+A very good example of the accrual system is the coupon payment on bonds (or, for that matter, any investment which pays returns based on a particular frequency).
+The coupon to be paid, by the issuer of the bond, gets accumulated from the date of issue until paid.
+Hence in the issuer’s book of account, there is some amount that pertains to the coupon to be paid to investors monthly.
+It is called the accrued interestAccrued InterestAccrued Interest is the unsettled interest amount which is either earned by the company or which is payable by the company within the same accounting period. for the investor (and has relative terms concerning other regular return-paying investments).

-Matching Principle of Accounting – Final Thoughts
+Matching Principle of Accounting Video